gclluch/numpyANN/README.md

 To add:
   - automatic support for sparse scipy arrays
-  - relu, leaky relu, softmax
+  - leaky relu, softmax
   - support for multi-class classification and regression
   - options for stochastic and batch gradient descent
-  - regularization
+  - L1, L2, and dropout regularization